 Reef Credits: A win for farmers and for the Great Barrier Reef

-GreenCollar works in partnership with farmers, graziers and other land managers to develop projects that align with their own business goals.
-Projects focus on reducing the flow of nutrients (namely Dissolved Inorganic Nitrogen) to the Great Barrier Reef through improved cropping practices, or by establishing wetlands.
-Repairing gullies also generates Reef Credits by preventing fine sediment erosion.
+GreenCollar works in partnership with farmers, graziers and other land managers to develop projects that align with farming business goals.
+Projects focus on reducing the flow of nutrients, namely dissolved inorganic nitrogen (DIN), to the Great Barrier Reef through improved cropping practices or by establishing wetlands.
+Repairing gullies also generates Reef Credits by preventing fine sediment erosion on agricultural land.
 Each Reef Credit is a tradeable unit representing a quantifiable amount of nutrient or sediment prevented from entering the Great Barrier Reef

-Reef Credits are sold to businesses, investors, philanthropists and governments seeking to reach water quality targets or achieve corporate ESG or compliance outcomes.
-The revenue generated from Reef Credits provides land managers with an additional and diversified income stream, that supports ongoing improved practices.
+Reef Credits are sold to businesses, investors, philanthropists and governments seeking to reach water quality targets or achieve corporate sustainability outcomes.
+The revenue generated from Reef Credits provides land managers with an additional and diversified income stream that can support ongoing improved practices.

 Eco-Markets Australia is the independent administrator of the Reef Credit Scheme.
-It ensures the integrity of the scheme and every Reef Credit generated by applying clear and robust rules that independently audit and verify water quality improvements that are real, additional and permanent.
+It ensures the integrity of the scheme, and every Reef Credit generated, by applying clear and robust rules to independently audit and verify water quality improvements to ensure they are real, additional and permanent.

 Key Benefits